 The former Law Department's Building at 221-231 Queen Street, Melbourne, designed and built by the Fischer Group of companies in 1972, is significant.

-Elements that contribute to the significance of the place include (but are not limited to):

-- The building's oeriginal building external form and scale; - Original non-loadbearing precast concrete curtain wall to its principal (Queen Street) façade; - Original frameless glazing to upper level windows; - Original street level colonnade, with corbelling and curved corners that divides the frontage into four equal shopfront modules, and set backs to shopfronts and entry lobby; and - Original non-loadbearing face brick wall with fenestration pattern and windows to its rear (Barry Lane) façade.
+Elements that contribute to the significance of the place include (but are not limited to): - The building's oeriginal building external form and scale; - •Original non-loadbearing precast concrete curtain wall to its principal (Queen Street) façade; - • Original frameless glazing to upper level windows; - eOriginal street level colonnade, with corbelling and curved corners that divides the frontage into four equal shopfront modules, and set backs to shopfronts and entry lobby; and - eOriginal non-loadbearing face brick wall with fenestration pattern and windows to its rear (Barry Lane) façade.
+Later alterations are not significant.

 The former Law Department's Building at 221-231 Queen Street is of historical, representative and aesthetic significance to the City of Melbourne.
+Why it is significant?